jamesb2413/Optimized-Strassen-Matrix-Multiplication/README.md

 In Strassen.java are implementations of the `standard()` and `strassen()` matrix multiplication algorithms.

 I optimized memory management in Strassen’s by avoiding excessive memory allocation and deallocation and by avoiding copying large blocks of data unnecessarily.
-Instead of initializing 8 n/2 matrices A,...,H and then adding and subtracting them into the sum matrices, I only created 14 matrices and recycled them.
-Referencing the lecture 10 notes for Strassen’s algorithm, I first stored A, F − H, A + B, H, C + D, etc. in the 14 matrices, then overwrote 7 of the matrices to become P1, P2, ..., P7.
-Then, I again over- wrote 4 matrices to become AE + BG, AF + BH, etc. By only storing 14 matrices and overwriting matrices that were no longer needed, I reduced the amount of memory allocation and copying.
-Luck- ily, each step of the algorithm required sequential operations on some matrices that were not used in future steps, so this optimization was possible.
-Since regular Strassen’s was shown in Lecture 10 to be Θ(nlog 7), which is o(n3), our implementation is O(nlog 7) since we improve upon the Strassen’s demonstrated in Lecture using our cross-over points.
+Instead of storing 8 n/2 matrices A,...,H and then multiplying, adding, and subtracting them into the intermediate $P_x$ matrices and the sum matrices, I only created 14 matrices and recycled them.
+Referencing the images above from CS124 lecture 10 notes for Strassen’s algorithm, I first stored A, F − H, A + B, H, C + D, etc. in the 14 matrices, then overwrote 7 of the matrices by computing P1, P2, ..., P7.
+Then, I again overwrote 4 matrices by computing AE + BG, AF + BH, etc. By only storing 14 matrices and overwriting matrices that were no longer needed, I reduced the amount of memory allocation and copying.
+Luckily, each step of the algorithm required sequential operations on some matrices that were not used in future steps, so this optimization was possible.
+Since regular Strassen’s was shown in Lecture 10 to be Θ($n^{\log 7}$), which is o($n^3$), our implementation is O($n^{\log 7}$) since we improve upon the Strassen’s demonstrated in Lecture using our crossover points.

 # Experiments and Discussion